 Here are the typical upfront expenses in selling a piece of real estate.
-Some are a matter of choice, yet may be important investments in making sure your house sells for the highest amount possible -- or sells at all.
-(Save those receipts!
-If you might owe capital gains tax, your prep costs will be important in reducing your "gains," as discussed below.)
+Some are a matter of choice, yet could be important investments in making sure your house sells for the highest amount possible—or that it sells at all.

 - Painting.
-A new paint job is one of most cost-effective ways of freshening your house up, inside and out.
-If you've recently painted, this is less important -- though if your color choices were bold or unique, you might want to tone them down with some crowd-pleasing neutrals.
-Your stager, if you hire one (see below) can help advise on the best colors.
+A new paint job is one of most cost-effective ways of freshening a house up, inside and out.
+If you've recently painted, you're probably all set—though if your color choices were bold or unique, you might want to tone them down with some crowd-pleasing neutrals.
+Your home stager, if you hire one (see below) can help advise on the best colors.
 It's possible to save money by doing some of the painting yourself.
 Hiring someone will quickly run into the thousands of dollars.
 Reported averages of around $3 per square foot of paint are typical for both interior and exterior painting.

-- Fixups.
+- Home repair.
 Which fixups are necessary (such as replacing cracked windows or stained carpeting) and which (such as major remodels) should be left for the buyer to handle is a separate discussion in itself.
 But there's practically no house that couldn't use some quick maintenance to make it look cared for.
 Make the buyer's home inspector's job easy by taking care of some of the most common repairs that inspectors encounter.

 - Landscaping.
-Buyers are increasingly interested in the state of your garden.
+Buyers are increasingly interested in the state of the garden.
 If it's already fully planted, you'll want to hire someone (or put in some sweat equity) to get it raked, pruned, and otherwise tidied up.
-If the area hasn't already been landscaped, plan to add some new greenery and flowering plants.
-(By the way, if you plant in containers, you can take the containers with you when you move -- unless they're so big or incorporated into the property as to be considered "fixtures.")
-Many sellers simply put in new sod -- but do the buyers a favor and don't leave the plastic mesh backing on it, in case the buyers want to replace it with something more interesting and environmentally friendly.
+If the area hasn't been landscaped, plan to add new greenery and flowering plants.
+(By the way, if you plant in containers, you can take these with you when you move; unless they're so big or incorporated into the property as to be considered "fixtures.")
+Many sellers simply put in new sod; but do the buyers a favor and don't leave the plastic mesh backing on it, in case the buyers want to replace it with something more interesting and environmentally friendly.

 - Lights and heat while the house sits empty.
 If you'll be moving out before putting your house on the market, expect to pay double utilities for a while.
-You'll want to leave the lights and heat on in the house for sale, or program them to stay on during any hours that potential buyers and their agents may be stopping by the place.
+You'll want to leave the lights and heat on in the house for sale, or program them to stay on during hours that potential buyers and their agents might be stopping by the place.
 No one likes to enter a cold, dark house and fumble around for the light switches.
 Check your current bills for approximately what to expect.

 - Extra homeowners' insurance for the vacancy period.
-Check with your homeowners' carrier.
-Your insurance may not apply when the home is "vacant," which term will be defined in your policy.
+Check with your carrier: Your homeowners' insurance might not apply when the home is "vacant" (as defined by your policy).
 You can ask for a rider to cover any period of vacancy.
-(In the current down market, many houses take months to sell.)

-The good news is, most of what you'll be paying out at closing will come out of the sale proceeds.
-The bad news is, you'll be saying goodbye to some big dollars.
+The good news is that most of your costs at closing will be paid out of the sale proceeds.
+The bad news is that you'll be saying goodbye to some big dollars.

-- Other closing costs or credits to the buyer.
-You might have agreed -- based on local tradition or buyer negotiation -- to pay various of the standard costs associated with closing the deal, such as fees for the escrow company; the mortgage and home appraisal; recording and transfer of the property; homeowners' and title insurance; and more.
-With the market down, some buyers are asking sellers to pay all of the closing costs, which typically add up to 2% to 4% of the selling price.
+- Other closing costs or credits to the property buyer.
+You might have agreed, based on local tradition or buyer negotiation, to pay some of the standard costs associated with closing the deal.
+These might include fees for the escrow company; the mortgage and home appraisal; recording and transfer of the property; homeowners' and title insurance; and more.
+If your local real estate market is sluggish, buyers might also ask you to pay all or a hefty portion of the closing costs, which typically add up to 2% to 5% of the selling price.

 - Transfer tax.
-Your city or state may require you to pay transfer taxes, as a small percentage of the sale price.
+Your city or state might require you to pay transfer taxes, as a small percentage of the sale price.

 - Home warranty for the buyer.
 Whether because the buyer requests it or to make the buyer feel secure about the home purchase, many sellers buy a home warranty on the buyer's behalf.
 This is a service contract that covers repairs to appliances and certain systems within the house for the first year of ownership.
 It will cost about $500.

 - Capital gains tax.
-If you earn less than $250,000 on your home sale (or $500,000 if you're married and filing jointly), don't worry -- you won't owe a thing in the way of capital gains taxes.
-But if you earn more than that, you'll want to look further into the matter.
-Once you've subtracted things like the costs of preparing the property for sale from the supposed gains, you may not owe the tax.
-For more information, see Nolo's article Avoiding Capital Gains Tax When Selling Your Home: Read the Fine Print.
+If you earn less than $250,000 on your home sale (or $500,000 if you're married and filing jointly), don't worry.
+You won't owe a thing in the way of capital gains taxes.
+But if your profit goes higher than that, you'll need to look further into the matter.
+Once you've subtracted things like the costs of preparing the property for sale from the supposed gains, you might not owe the tax after all.
+(Or if you do owe, read Paying Capital Gains Taxes When You Sell Your Home.)

-For more information on all aspects of marketing and selling your home, see Selling a House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+For more information on all aspects of marketing and selling your home, see Selling Your House: Nolo's Essential Guide, by Ilona Bray.